kevbook/flow/README.md

 flow
 ========

-Simple & basic flow control library with no dependencies.
+Simple & basic flow control with no dependencies.
 Its simple, fast.
 No BS.
 Its an extension of `fastsync` https://github.com/joekarl/fastsync.

 Works in the browser or in node.js.